mediamicroservices/mm/README.md

 #### createpremisdb ####
 * createpremisdb will create a database for the logging of microservices information as well as facilitate user creation.
 For more information on use, see the [database configuration](#configuring-premisfixity-logging-database) section of this readme.
+* commands are `createpremisdb -c` for database creation and `createpremisdb -u` for user creation.

 #### finishpackage ####
 * finishpackage is a combination of the microservices makelossless, makebroadcast, makeyoutube, makemetadata, and checksumpackage.
 The purpose is to losslessly transcode, create access copies, and create metadata and directory structure information for a file or package input.
 To use finishpackage, type finishpackage and drag your input into the command line: finishpackage [input]. finish package is typically used in conjunction with restructureForCompliance.